bloominstituteoftechnology/Knapsack/README.md

 Total value: 117
 ```

+### Task 1: Implement a Brute Force Naive Solution

 For first steps, just think a bit about how you might naively solve this with brute force.
 The above data is small enough that such a solution should work, so give it a go.
 More to come soon - larger problems that will require more sophisticated approaches.

+### Task 2: Implement a Better Solution

+More specifically, try to use one (or more) of the algorithmic paradigms that were discussed in lecture, namely, memoization or bottom-up iterative.

+Another line of thinking you may wish to try is to come up with a heuristic, or a mental shortcut, that can be used to solve this particular problem.
+For example, what if we tried to rank each possible item by their value/weight ratio? :wink:

+### Stretch Goals

+If you've implemented a working solution to the knapsack problem using one of the paradigms we discussed in lecture, try implementing another solution using a different paradigm!

+---

 The `answers.txt` file includes the expected answers for each of the data files.
 Note that all the runs use a capacity of 100.